department-of-veterans-affairs/va.gov-team/teams/vsa/design/vsa-research-process.md

 ## <a id="setup"></a>Setup
 Create a new folder or folder structure in github under the product and/or application being researched, e.g. “UrgentCare/Research/June-2019-Usability-Test/.”
 This is where the research plan, conversation guide, notes, and final results should be stored.
 Read [this naming guide for further details](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/onboarding/repo-guidelines.md)

-Create a [Research Plan](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Research/research_plan_template.md) and [Conversation Guide](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Research/Request%20or%20Do%20Research/Planning%20and%20Process%20Management/Conversation-guide-template.md)and save them in that folder as Markdown files.
+Create a [Research Plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/research/research-plan-template.md) and [Conversation Guide](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/research/planning/conversation-guide-template.md) and save them in that folder as Markdown files.

 Note: after finalizing the conversation guide, consider creating and including in this folder a “note-taking template” in Github to help your note-takers.